snitha99/MySQL-IMDB-Data-Analyzing-Global-Movie-Trends-and-Insights/README.md

-# SQL EDA for IMDB Data Analyzing Global Movie Trends and Insights
+# MySQL _ IMDB Data Analyzing Global Movie Trends and Insights

 This Project is a comprehensive SQL-based data analysis initiative focused on extracting meaningful insights from movie data.
 Here's an overview,